 The Greensboro Parks and Recreation Department is fortunate to have so many well-maintained mountain biking trails within parks and surrounding the City's Watershed Lakes.
-Greensboro Fat Tire Society, our local mountain biking club, has helped build and maintain many of these fantastic trails.
+Greensboro Fat Tire Society, our local mountain biking club, has been helping build and maintain many of these fantastic trails since 1995.

 Our City has almost 40 miles of mountain biking trails to experience.
 These trails provide recreational enjoyment for the experienced BMX biker, those just starting out in the sport, and everyone in between.

 The trails are preserved in a primitive manner and are linear -- you ride out and back along the same path from the trailhead where you started.
 Parking is available at most trail entrances, but is limited to roadside parking in some areas.
 Most of these trails are shared with hikers so make sure to check out proper mountain biking etiquette before you ride.

 |Due to rain and other weather conditions, mountain biking trails will sometimes close.
 Check the Greensboro Fat Tire Society website for current trail closure reports or call the Trails Rain Line at 336-373-2MTB.

 Mountain Biking Trails Surrounding Watershed Lakes (overview map)

 King Fisher - Beginner

 Wild Turkey - Intermediate

 Copperhead Trail & Free Ride Area 'The Zone' - Intermediate & Advanced